qiye45/fastapi-cache-all/README.md

 `fastapi-cache` is a tool to cache FastAPI endpoint and function results, with backends supporting Redis, Memcached, and Amazon DynamoDB.
+**Support post and other methods of caching, not affected by the request header no-cache **
 ## Features

 - Supports `redis`, `memcache`, `dynamodb`, and `in-memory` backends.